-The Champlain Longboats Program is an innovative boat-building and rowing program that partners the Lake Champlain Maritime Museum (LCMM) with regional schools and community organizations.
-The primary goal is to develop positive, healthy behavior in middle and high school students at a critical time in their lives by exposing them to the innate team / self esteem-building nature of boat building and rowing.
+The Champlain Longboats program is an innovative boat-building and open-water rowing program at Lake Champlain Maritime Museum that parters with regional schools and community organizations.
+The primary goal is to develop positive, healthy behavior in middle and high school students at a critical time in their lives by exposing them to the innate team and self esteem-building nature of boat building and rowing.

-Initiated by LCMM in 1999, Champlain Longboats has two distinct but interconnected pieces: the boat building program, an intense five-month project with up to 12 students participating five days a week, and the rowing program which uses the boats built by the students for in-school education, after school extra-curricular programs, and community rowing.
-Over 700 youths and 200 adults participate annually.
+Initiated in 1999, Champlain Longboats has two distinct but interconnected pieces: the boat building program, in which local students work through fall and winter to build a boat together, and our youth rowing and adult rowing programs which use our fleet of hand-built boats for in-school education, after school extra-curricular programs, rowing clubs, and races.
+More than 700 youths and 200 adults participate in these programs annually.